NotNotDylan/IR_Assessment_2_Papa_Pizzeria/README.md

-# Tasks
+# Tasks to be completed

-Dylan:
+- Make manipuable objects class
+  - It works by making a point in space and asigning stl's to follow that point
+  - Alows me to move the point
+  - Alowes me to add other manipulatable obects to the point to follow at any point

-- Getting teach functonality through the GUI to work with the panada robot
+- Organise the movments of the robots
-- Make and modle robot

-Aiden:

-- Make and modle robot
-- Get assets and put them into the environment

-Akaal:

-- Make and modle robot
+- Program the movment functions